 Note that azalea should not be confused with rhododendron.
 Some people erroneously associate the two.
 The national flower of Nepal, for instance, is the latter, not the azalea.

 Azaleas in China

 In China, the azalea is a symbol of womanhood.
 It is also called the “thinking home bush,” or sixiang shu – sometimes also written xiang shu.
-In Chinese wisdom, the shrub earned its name due to its associations with thoughtfulness or pensiveness.
+The shrub earned its name in Chinese wisdom due to its associations with thoughtfulness or pensiveness.

 The Chinese poet Du Fu, writing in the Tang Dynasty, made azaleas famous.
 His poem “A Sea of Blood Red Azaleas,” is one example of his work.
-It was not the only one he wrote, however, in honor of these lovely blooms.
+It was not the only one he wrote in honor of these lovely blooms.